-Skip the restaurant and whip up this creamy Spinach Alfredo Tortellini in just 15 minutes.
+Skip the restaurant and whip up this creamy Spinach Alfredo Tortellini in fifteen minutes.
 A pantry staple is the unexpected secret to the easiest Alfredo sauce.

-For more easy pasta dishes, try Cheesy Tortellini with Ham and Peas and Sun-Dried Tomato Pesto Pasta with Chicken.
+Keeping dinnertime fuss-free is all about easy dishes like Cheesy Tortellini with Ham and Peas and Sun-Dried Tomato Pesto Chicken.

 - Tortellini - I love using fresh, refrigerated cheese tortellini.
 You can substitute any variety of tortellini that you love.
 If you use frozen, allow a few extra minutes of cooking time.